-- 1 cup shredded mozzarella or monteray jack cheese
+- 1 cup shredded mozzarella or Monteray Jack cheese

-- 1/2 cup chives
+- 1/2 cup chives chopped

-- 1 16oz. container sour cream
+- 1 16 oz. container of sour cream

 - Chop the potatoes into cubes and set aside.

-- Add 1 cup cheddar cheese, and 1/2 cup m.j. cheese, and most of the chives and stir until melted.
+- Add 1 cup mozzarella or Monterey Jack cheese, and stir until the cheese has melted.

-- Stir in sour cream.
+- Stir in the sour cream.

 - Serve topped with a sprinkle of grated cheese, chives. and the reserved strips of bacon.